rach7777/monax-may/use_cases/bankers.md

 * For their part, challengers can leverage this technology too as cheapo infrastructure to scale inexpensively.

-* [Back-office business process automation](https://github.com/eris-ltd/eris-std-lib/blob/master/examples/payroll.sol) is something we do at EI.
+* [Back-office business process automation](https://github.com/eris-ltd/eris-std-lib/blob/master/examples/payroll.sol) with smart contracts is therefore one of the things we do at EI.

 * [Real-time gross settlement systems](https://bankers.eris.industries/#/26).
-Clearing and settlement is easy with an ErisDB!
-Post-trade processing should be possible too.
+Clearing and settlement systems are dead easy to deploy with an ErisDB.
 Just write your application, roll your chain [in one command](https://eng.erisindustries.com/tutorials/2015/04/25/make-thelonious-chain/) and you're off to the races.
 Bye-bye, buildings, servers, and employees.

 * Re: clearing, this includes FX, securities, whatever else - all doable.
 If you can write it, an Eris blockchain will run it.
+Post-trade processing should be possible too.

 * [Securitisation and risk transfer](https://db.erisindustries.com/distributed%20business/2015/04/28/smart-securitisation/).